cnuernber/facial-rec/README.md

 At a high level, facial recognition consists of two steps: *detection* and *embedding*.

 * *detection* takes a large image and produces a list of faces in the image.
-This piece is generally uses fully-convolutional approaches which means they take an input image and output an output 'image' where each pixel consists of generally a bounding box, and confidence measure, and a set of landmarks.
+In our case this piece uses fully-convolutional approaches which means they take an input image and output an output 'image' where each pixel consists of a bounding box, and confidence measure, and a set of landmarks.
 A second step does non-maximal-suppression of the data which is a fancy way of saying it looks at overlaps and takes the highest confidence one.
 From here we get a list of faces and landmarks.
 We crop the faces out of the source image and align them using the landmarks to a set of 'standard' landmarks used during training.

 * *embedding* - The next step is to produce an embedding which is an N-dimensional vector.
 In our case that vector has 512 elements.
 These vectors have a special property that faces that look more similar will be closer in Euclidean space.
 So for example if I have two images of Tom Hanks and I create two embeddings I would expect the distance between them to be less than the distance between say, an image of Tom Hanks and an image of Denzel Washington.